 OPNAVINST 6110.1J Navy Physical Fitness Assessment Instruction

 Initial Physical Readiness Qualifications (required to graduate) consists of:

-FOR OCS CANDIDATES ONLY:
+FOR OCS CANDIDATES:

 During your second week of training you will commence a regimen of daily physical training.
 You must be able to perform aerobic activity, along with a great deal of muscular strength and endurance exercises.
 Aerobic activity will include running approximately 1.5 - 3 miles three times per week, primarily on track, road surfaces, or gymnasium cardiovascular machinery.
 The level of strength and conditioning necessary to successfully complete Officer Candidate School (OCS) is consistent with improving overall physical fitness and may be trained beforehand through methods comparable to cross-training fitness programs.
 You will benefit greatly if you report to OCS in top-notch physical condition.

 On your second day of training you will be required to pass a Physical Fitness Assessment (PFA) with a total overall score of not less than "Satisfactory."
 By the 9th week you will be required to pass a PFA with an overall score of not less than "Good."